adscorp100/mdhomecarebuild/src/content/blog/ndis-support-worker-pay-rates.md

 - [Careseekers Blog Overnight Rates & How They Work](https://blog.careseekers.com.au/2021/03/02/overnight-rates-how-they-work/)
 - [Workstem Updated SCHADS Award Pay Rates Guide](https://www.workstem.com/au/blog/updated-schads-award-pay-rates-guide/)
 - [MyCareSpace NDIS Self Management How to hire your own Support Worker with an ABN](https://mycarespace.com.au/resources/ndis-self-management-how-to-hire-your-own-support-worker-with-an-abn)

-## Frequently Asked Questions About NDIS Support Worker Hourly Rate & NDIS Sunday Rate

-### What is the average hourly rate for NDIS support workers in 2024-2025?
-The average hourly rate for NDIS support workers in 2024-2025 ranges from approximately $30.96 to $42.31, depending on qualifications, experience, and the time of day/week when support is provided.

-### Do NDIS support workers get paid more on weekends?
-What are the NDIS weekend rates?
-Yes, NDIS support workers are paid higher rates for weekend shifts.
-Weekend rates are typically higher than standard weekday rates to compensate for working during non-standard hours.
-The NDIS Sunday support worker rate is particularly higher than the Saturday rate.

-### What is the difference between Level 2 and Level 3 support worker pay rates?
-Level 2 support workers (generally less experienced or with fewer qualifications) typically earn between $30.96 and $35.08 per hour, while Level 3 support workers (more experienced or with relevant qualifications) earn between $33.02 and $37.15 per hour.

-### How are overnight shift rates calculated for NDIS support workers?
-What is the NDIS sleepover shift rate?
-Overnight shift rates typically include a flat rate for the shift plus additional pay for any active hours during the night.
-For example, in 2024-2025, overnight support might be charged at rates like $224.58 for plan-managed clients, though exact rates may vary.
-The active night shift pay rate NDIS includes specific compensation for hours worked.

-### Can NDIS participants negotiate pay rates with support workers?
-Self-managed NDIS participants can negotiate pay rates directly with independent support workers, potentially outside the NDIS price limits.
-However, plan-managed and agency-managed participants must adhere to the NDIS price limits.

-### What is the SCHADS Award and how does it relate to NDIS support worker pay?
-The Social, Community, Home Care and Disability Services (SCHADS) Industry Award is the industrial award that sets minimum pay rates and conditions for disability support workers.
-NDIS support worker pay rates are typically based on the SCHADS Award classifications and pay scales.

 ‍